cs50/docs/_pages/games/2020/x/assignments/3/assignment3.md

    instead.
 1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality and/or walk viewers through your code.
 [Upload that video to YouTube](https://www.youtube.com/upload) (as unlisted or public, but not private) or somewhere else.
-* To aid in the staff's review, in your video's description on YouTube, you should timestamp where each of the following occurs:
+* To aid in the staff's review, in your video's description on YouTube, you should timestamp where each of the following occurs.
+This is **not optional**; failure to do this will result in your submission being rejected:
   * Shiny match destroying a row/column
 1. [Submit this form](https://forms.cs50.io/14d06066-8feb-4bf5-9beb-42d7cfec9531).